jefftranter/6800/sbc/software/README.md

 FB2C  86 11     LDAA #$11
 FB2E  8D 7E     BSR  $FBAE
 <SPACE> to continue, A for new address, X to exit

+TSC MICRO BASIC

+A port of TSC Micro BASIC PLUS.
+The language is pretty limited as compared to other BASICs (e.g. integer math only, no string variables).

+It must be loaded as a RUN file into RAM from the Fantom II (ACIA) monitor.
+Run from address 0100.

+The MONITOR command jumps to the Fantom II monitor.
+A running program can be interrupted with Control-C.

+Instruction Summary:

+Commands: LIST MONITOR RUN SCRATCH

+Statements: DATA DIM END EXTERNAL FOR GOSUB GOTO IF INPUT LET NEXT ON PRINT READ REM RESTORE RETURN THEN

+Functions: ABS RND SGN SPC TAB

+Math Operators: - + * / ^

+Relational Operators: = < > <= >= <>

+Other:

+Line Numbers: 0 to 9999
+Constants: -99999 to +99999
+Variables: single letters, A to Z, may be subscripted
+Backspace: Control-H
+Line cancel: Control-X

+Error Codes:

+10 Unrecognizable keyword
+14 Illegal variable
+16 No line number referenced by GOTO or GOSUB
+20 Expression syntax, unbalanced parens, or dimension error 21 Expression expected but not found
+22 Divided by zero
+23 Arithmetic overflow
+24 Expression too complex
+31 Syntax error in PRINT statement
+32 Missing closing quote in printed string
+40 Bad DIM statement
+45 Syntax error in INPUT statement
+51 Syntax error in READ statement
+62 Syntax error in IF statement
+73 RETURN with no GOSUB
+81 Error with FOR-NEXT
+90 Memory overflow
+99 "BREAK" detected